Chetana10r/Smart_Campaign_Targeting_System/README.md

     allow_headers=["*"],
 )

-❗ Model Not Loading

-Ensure Ollama is running:

-ollama run llama3.2:1b
+Frontend cannot fetch data

+Verify:

+Backend is running on port 8000

+Frontend is running on port 3000

-❗ Wrong API URL
+API URL is correctly set

-Set correct .env:

-REACT_APP_API_URL=http://localhost:8000

-❗ Missing libraries
-npm install lucide-react recharts

-🚀 Production Build
+Production Build
 npm run build
 serve -s build

-📄 License
+License

-This project is part of the TelecomAI Smart Campaign Targeting System, developed for Vodafone Intelligent Solutions (VOIS) for analytics, churn prediction, and customer experience optimization.
+This project is part of the Smart Campaign Targetting System for telecom data analytics and churn prediction.